viur-framework/viur-core/CONTRIBUTING.md

 In both cases, `N` is a number counted upwards for every pre-release.

+## Dependency management

+`viur-core` has several dependencies, which are maintained by the `Pipfile`.

+- For local development and dependency management, run `pipenv install --dev`
+- Update dependencies with `pipenv update`
+- Regenerate requirements.txt from locked pipenv using `pipenv requirements --hash >requirements.txt`

+Try to keep external dependencies low.

 ## Releasing

 In case you have appropriate permissions, a release can be done this way: